+2019-O-11 July

+MEETING, DEFINED

+2,2019

+The School Board did not violate open meetings law when Board members individually filled out evaluations as such actions did not involve a quorum.

+2019-O-12 July

+ECONOMIC DEVELOPMENT

+2,2019

-2019-O-12 ECONOMIC DEVELOPMENT July 2, 2019 The Linton Industrial Development Corp. violated open meetings law when it failed to properly post notice of its meeting and by failing to announce the legal authority before entering into an executive session.
-However, the executive session was authorized by law to discuss protected economic development and financial information.
-2019-O-16 NOTICE OF MEETINGS July 19, 2019 OPEN MEETINGS, IN GENERAL Committee meetings were not properly noticed, but under the facts presented, the Committee did not attempt to conduct a meeting that could not be attended or heard by members of the public.
-2019-O-17 NOTICE OF MEETINGS August 14, 2019 Park District's special meeting agenda of "HR/Staff Review" lacked the level of specificity required of a special meeting notice in violation of N.D.C.C. § 44-04-20.
+The Linton Industrial Development Corp. violated open meetings law when it failed to properly post notice of its meeting and by failing to announce the legal authority before entering into an executive session.
+However, the executive session was authorized by law to discuss protected economic development and

+financial information.

+2019-O-16 July

+19,2019

+NOTICE OF MEETINGS

+OPEN MEETINGS, IN GENERAL

+Committee meetings were not properly noticed, but under the facts presented, the Committee did not attempt to conduct a meeting that could not be attended

+or heard by members of the public.

+2019-O-17 August 14, 2019 NOTICE OF MEETINGS Park District's special meeting agenda of "HR/Staff Review" lacked the level of specificity required of a special meeting notice in violation of N.D.C.C. § 44-04-20.

+2019-O-18

-2019-O-18 CITIES
+CITIES

 October 17, 2019 OPEN MEETINGS, IN GENERAL

-The reasons for meeting outside its city limits did not outweigh the expense and inconvenience of the members of the public whose business the City Council was discussing; therefore the meeting was
+The reasons for meeting outside its city limits did not outweigh the expense and inconvenience of the members of the public whose business the City Council was discussing; therefore the meeting was inaccessible and violated open

-inaccessible and violated open meetings law.
+meetings law.

-2019-O-19 ATTORNEY CONSULTATION

-October 17, 2019 EXECUTIVE SESSION, RECORDS
+2019-O-19 October 17, 2019 ATTORNEY CONSULTATION EXECUTIVE SESSION, RECORDS

 The Board properly held two executive sessions for attorney

 consultation and to review exempt records.

+2019-O-20

+October 24, 2019

+The Association's special meeting agenda failed to include all information required by law and was not posted at required locations.

+2020

+2020-O-01

+MEETING, DEFINED

-2019-O-20 The Association's special meeting agenda failed to include all October 24, 2019 information required by law and was not posted at required locations.
-2020 2020-O-01 MEETING, DEFINED February 6, 2020 NOTICE OF MEETINGS The Board violated open meetings law when its notice incorrectly listed the meeting date and failed to include an agenda.
+February 6, 2020 NOTICE OF MEETINGS

+The Board violated open meetings law when its notice incorrectly listed the meeting date and failed to include an agenda.
 However, ministerial uses of email to set the meeting date and time were permissible.

+> 69

-2020-O-02 EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS April 29, 2020 The School Board adequately announced a topic to be discussed before proceeding into executive session in compliance with N.D.C.C. § 44-04-19.2.
+EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS

+April 29, 2020

+The School Board adequately announced a topic to be discussed before

+proceeding into executive session in compliance with N.D.C.C.

+§ 44-04-19.2.

-2020-O-03 EXECUTIVE SESSION, PERSONNEL MATTERS May 18, 2020 EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS NOTICE OF MEETINGS The City Council's meeting notice contained all topics to be considered at the time it was prepared.
+2020-O-03 May 18, 2020 EXECUTIVE SESSION, PERSONNEL MATTERS EXECUTIVE SESSION, PROCEDURAL REQUIREMENTS NOTICE OF MEETINGS The City Council's meeting notice contained all topics to be considered at the time it was prepared.
 Although the City Council properly announced the topic it would consider before proceeding into executive session, it failed to announce the legal authority for holding the executive session.
-Only parts of the executive session in which the City Council received its attorney's advice were proper as "attorney consultation," all other discussions regarding personnel matters should have occurred in an open meeting.
+Only parts of the executive session in which the City Council received its attorney's advice were proper as "attorney consultation," all other discussions regarding personnel matters should have a country direct proper meeting. have occurred in an open meeting.

-2020-O-04 NOTICE OF MEETINGS May 20, 2020 The School Board properly noticed a special meeting and statements made at the meeting related to and were within the scope of the topics listed on the notice.
+2020-O-04 May 20, 2020 NOTICE OF MEETINGS

+The School Board properly noticed a special meeting and statements made at the meeting related to and were within the scope of the topics listed on the notice.

+2020-O-05 July

-2020-O-05 NOTICE OF MEETINGS
+NOTICE OF MEETINGS

+7, 2020

-July 7, 2020 All topics discussed during special meetings of the School Boards were
+All topics discussed during special meetings of the School Boards were within

-within the scope of agenda items properly noticed to the public.
+the scope of agenda items properly noticed to the public.

+2020-O-06 July

-2020-O-06 ATTORNEY CONSULTATION
+ATTORNEY CONSULTATION

+8,2020

-July 8, 2020 The School Board properly held an executive session for "attorney
+The School Board properly held an executive session for "attorney

 consultation."

+2020-O-09

-2020-O-09 NOTICE OF MEETINGS
+NOTICE OF MEETINGS

-September 23, 2020 The county properly noticed meetings.
+September 23, 2020

+The county properly noticed meetings.

+2021-O-11

-2021-O-11 OPEN MEETINGS, IN GENERAL
+OPEN MEETINGS, IN GENERAL

-December 21, 2020 The school board did not violate the open meetings law when the chair
+December 21, 2020

+The school board did not violate the open meetings law when the chair of a

-of a committee met with a staff member.
+committee met with a staff member.